-Just recently opened in 2007 and located west of downtown Nashville, Bells Bend takes its name from a bend of the same name in the Cumberland River and consists of 808 acres of reclaimed pastures, riparian woodlands and weedy fields.
+Opened in 2007 and located west of downtown Nashville, the Bells Bend Outdoor Center takes its name from a bend of the same name in the Cumberland River and consists of 808 acres of reclaimed pastures, riparian woodlands and weedy fields.
 It offers residents and visitors access to a unique three-fold experience: cultivating knowledge of the natural world, developing outdoor recreation skills, and understand cultural impacts on the land.
 Several miles of paved, or mulched hiking trails and old farm roads are accessible at both entrances of the park.